Non surgical rhinoplasty in Scottsdale, AZ 85260

 PDO Threads vs. Dermal Fillers for the Nose

 The nose is the highest-risk injection zone in aesthetic medicine.
 The nasal dorsum, tip, and columella sit near blood vessels with direct anatomical connections to the ophthalmic circulation.
-An intravascular filler injection — even by an experienced injector — can result in retrograde embolization, ophthalmic artery occlusion, and permanent vision loss.
-This is not theoretical.
-A case report in European Journal of Ophthalmology described complete visual loss following hyaluronic acid injection for non-surgical rhinoplasty (Jolly R et al., 2021).
+An intravascular injection — even by an experienced injector — can result in retrograde embolization, ophthalmic artery occlusion, and permanent vision loss.
+A case report in European Journal of Ophthalmology described complete visual loss following hyaluronic acid filler injection for non-surgical rhinoplasty (Jolly R et al., 2021).

-Threads placed subcutaneously do not carry the same intravascular injection risk.
-They are not injectable — they are guided into the soft tissue via a cannula and do not enter the vascular system through fluid pressure.
-This is a lower-probability complication profile than filler, not a zero-risk procedure; standard procedural risks (bruising, infection, prolonged swelling) still apply.
+Threads placed subcutaneously do not share that intravascular injection mechanism.
+They are not injectable — they are guided into the soft tissue via a cannula.
+Standard procedural risks (bruising, infection, prolonged swelling) still apply.

 Vascular occlusion riskDoes not share the intravascular injection mechanism (cannula-placed, not injected)Present — anatomically connected to ophthalmic artery